-Why do we still see those newspaper insertions, hoardings, the road side kiosks and the mindless commercials?
-Let’s look at few of the reasons why this form of marketing may be down but not out:
+Why do we still see those newspaper insertions, hoardings, the road side kiosks, and the mindless commercials?
+Let’s look at a few of the reasons why this form of marketing may be down but not out:

 The range of options marketers have is limited by ideas, budget and the ambiguity of user response.
 Hence, the need to not miss out any marketing option has kept offline marketing alive.
-This makes offline marketing a never ending process and it will continue to be existing unless and until these routine process encounters a change.
+This makes offline marketing a never-ending process and it will continue to be existing unless and until this routine process encounters a change.

 360 Degree Marketing

 This concept of marketing cannot be complete without offline.
-Although, its effectiveness has come under heavy fire but it is still one area, no brand would like to be exposed to.
+Although its effectiveness has come under heavy fire it is still one area, no brand would like to be exposed to.

 One area that offline marketing supersedes digital marketing is branding.
 Behind all that effort are huge costs which are drastically high.
 People get a good idea that the brand is well placed financially and they are serious about it.

 Notice how startups who get funded boost their offline marketing budget and their exits are preceded by months of offline silence.
 There is a belief that revolves within the public that if a brand is doing offline marketing i.e. using flux and banners then the company should be well established.
 This belief is not entirely true, but this is the reason most of the companies spend their budget over this specific marketing technique.